cmsamaaa/govtech-tap-2023/README.md

    - Alternatively, you may run `node dist/app.js`.
 ### `npm run dev`
    - This command starts the node server in development mode.
-   - It will monitor for any changes to the TypeScript files and compiles whenever necessary, before restarting the node server.
+   - It will monitor for any changes to the TypeScript files and compiles whenever necessary, afterwards it will restart the node server.
    - Alternatively, you may run `concurrently "npx tsc --watch" "nodemon -q dist/app.js"`
-   - For more info, please refer to [concurrently](https://github.com/open-cli-tools/concurrently#usage) and [Nodemon](https://github.com/remy/nodemon#nodemon).
+   - For more info, please refer to [concurrently](https://github.com/open-cli-tools/concurrently#usage) and [Nodemon](https://github.com/remy/nodemon#nodemon)
+### `npm run test`
+   - This command runs the unit tests and generates a code coverage report.
+   - Code coverage report are generated in `./coverage`, in HTML format for ease of readability.
+   - Alternatively, you may run `nyc --reporter=html --reporter=text mocha dist/test/household.js --timeout 5000 --exit"`
+   - For more info, you may read up on them in their official documentations: [Istanbul / nyc](https://istanbul.js.org/), [Mocha.js](https://mochajs.org/), [Chai.js](https://www.chaijs.com/).

 ## Dependencies